Paystable/Stablepay/README.md

 # StablePay Platform

-**FIU-IND Regulated DeFi Platform for Zero-Margin Remittance and High-Yield USDC Vault**
+**FIU(Financial Intelligence Unit)-India Registered DeFi Platform for Zero-Margin Remittance and High-Yield USDC Vault**

 StablePay is a sophisticated DeFi platform that combines zero-margin remittance services for the Indian diaspora with a high-yield USDC vault offering up to 14% APY through arbitrage strategies.
 The platform includes comprehensive KYC/AML compliance and Travel Rule compliance for international transfers.